Insality/defold-saver/README.md

 # Saver

 **Saver** - is a library for saving and loading save data in **Defold** projects.
 It provides a simple API for saving and loading save data, as well as support for migrations and simple key-value storage.
-The library supports saving and loading data in JSON, Lua, or binary format, and can save and load files to and from the file system.
+The library supports saving and loading data in JSON, Lua or binary format, and can save and load files to and from the file system.

 ## Features